 The idea of DV is to look for two bets with a minimum value of 10% and a high probability of success to later combine them.
 More specifically, 80% up.
-In order to find them, all we have to do is open Betpractice, go to "Search" tool and carry out the search of the day.
+In order to find them, all we have to do is open Betpractice, go to PREGAME and load on of the “BP PRESETS” called “Double Value”

 The mathematical point of view

 By taking two bets with a minimum value of 10% and combining them, the value of the combination itself will also increase.
 Take these two matches as an example:

 According to BetPractice’s real Odds (in this profile we are using current season + last season), both bets have odds of 1.13 and 1.24 respectively.
 By combining them, the odds are multiplied, so the final odd (according to Real Odds) would be 1.13 * 1.24 = 1.4012.
 According to Betpractice, this combination has success probability of 71.3%.

 However, if we now do the same numerical operation in a bookmaker (Betfair.com odds appear in the image), the result would be: